List of Impacts that Fast Food has on the Body:

 2 – Respiratory System

-Because eating fast food regularly can lead to obesity, respiratory issues such as shortness of breath, wheezing without much exertion, sleep apnea and asthma become potential risks.
+Consuming fast food with excess calories regularly can lead to weight gain and obesity.
+Obesity causes respiratory issues such as shortness of breath, wheezing without much exertion, sleep apnea, and asthma.

 3 – Central Nervous System